Universal covers of commutative finite Morley rank groups: Classification of models of

 \subsection{Independent systems}

-Countability of $M$ was crucial to get primariness in \lemref{lem:wstab}.
-For such primariness of extensions in higher cardinals, we require primariness over independent systems of models. \cite[XII]{ShCT} and \cite{HartOTOP} are the sources for the techniques used here.
+Countability of $M$ was crucial to get constructibility in \lemref{lem:wstab}.
+For constructibility of extensions in higher cardinals, we require constructibility over independent systems of models. \cite[XII]{ShCT} and \cite{HartOTOP} are the sources for the techniques used here.

+In this subsection, we develop what we need of the general theory of independent systems.
+We work in a monster model $\monst'$ of an arbitrary stable theory $T'$.